 1. Set your camera into P, S, A or M mode.

-2. Press and hold the WB (White Balance) button while rotating the rear command dial to select 'PRE' in the control panel and then release the WB button.
-When white balance is in 'PRE' mode, you can use front command dial to change the memory slot from d-0 to d-1, d-2 or others if you want.
+2. Press and hold the WB (White Balance) button and rotate the rear command dial to select 'PRE' in the control panel and then release the WB button.
+When the white balance is in 'PRE' mode, you can use the front command dial to change the memory slot from d-0 to d-1, d-2 and others if available.

-4. While 'PRE' is blinking, take a shot of white or grey index card (Note: 'PRE' blinks about 10 seconds and you have to take a picture while it is blinking).
+4. While 'PRE' is blinking, take a shot of white or grey index card (Note: 'PRE' blinks about 10 seconds and you have to take the picture while it is blinking).

-5. If the camera was successful to get the white balance data from your photographs, it will display 'Good' on the LCD screen and if not, it will display 'no Gd' and you have to try again with the proper exposure.
+5. If the camera was successful to get the white balance data from the picture, it will display 'Good' on the LCD screen, and if not, it will display 'no Gd' and you have to try again with the proper exposure.

-6. After you complete the process and set your custom white balance, your camera will take the reference of that image while applying the white balance to your shots unless you have set your white balance to some other settings than PRE.
+6. After you complete the process and set your custom white balance, your camera will take the reference of that image while applying the white balance to the future shots unless you have set the white balance to some other settings than PRE.